Gonorrhoea

 Investigations

 - NAATs are highly sensitive, allow for patient self-sampling and can be used in non-clinical and non-urban settings.
-They are not validated for non-genital sites however, and false positives can occur.
-NAATs are the most common gonorrhoea test offered by commercial laboratories in Australia.
+They are not validated for non-genital sites however, and rarely false positives can occur.
+NAATs are the most common gonorrhoea test used in Australia.

-- Gonococcal culture has high specificity and allows for antibiotic susceptibility testing but is much less sensitive than NAAT at non-genital sites.
-If not already collected, culture samples should be obtained at time of treatment to determine antibiotic susceptibility.
+- Gonococcal culture has high specificity and allows for antibiotic susceptibility testing but is much less sensitive than NAAT.
+Culture samples should be obtained from all infected sites at the time of treatment to determine antibiotic susceptibility.
 Culture accuracy depends on stringent incubation and transport conditions and should reach the laboratory within 24 hours.
+Clinicians must specifically request ’gonococcal culture’ rather than general ’culture’, as gonococci require specific culture conditions.

 Alternative treatments are not recommended because of high levels of resistance, EXCEPT for some remote Australian locations and severe allergic reactions. |